-Students for whom English is a second language must submit a recent official score from the TOEFL of 96, IELTS of 6.5, or PTE Academic exam of 58, or documentation of program completion at one of Marymount University’s language partners (ESL, IELTS, LADO, or Mentora College).
+Students for whom English is a second language must submit a recent official score from the TOEFL of 96, IELTS of 6.5, or PTE Academic exam of 58, or documentation of program completion at one of Marymount University’s language partners.

 For more information about International Admissions Guidelines, please click here.

 A minimum grade of B- is needed to receive credit for a course in the dual degree program.
 All graduate students in the School of Business Administration must maintain a cumulative GPA of 3.0 or higher.

 Dual Degree Requirements